emmawita/assignment02/README.md

    As an example, your `stop_desc` for a station stop may be something like "37 meters NE of 1234 Market St" (that's only an example, feel free to be creative, silly, descriptive, etc.)

    >**Tip when experimenting:** Use subqueries to limit your query to just a few rows to keep query times faster.
 Once your query is giving you answers you want, scale it up.
 E.g., instead of `FROM tablename`, use `FROM (SELECT * FROM tablename limit 10) as t`.

+#### **Discussion:** I generated contextual descriptions for each SEPTA rail stop by calculating how many bus stops are located within 500 meters, and how many of those are wheelchair accessible.
+Using PostGIS spatial functions and SQL case logic, I constructed a stop_desc field that summarizes this information—for example, noting if there are no nearby bus stops, one stop, or several, and highlighting accessibility.